Envek/rubyconfau-threads-callbacks/slides.md

 </style>

 <!--
-And for many years we've created a ton of open source products, big and small, famous and not so.
-Very probably your project will depend on a handful of martian open source Ruby gems.
+One thing that we like is Open Source.
+And for many years we've created literally over a hundred of open source products, big and small, famous and not so.
+I personally made Yabeda, a mini framework for instrumenting Ruby applications for better monitoring and observability.

+Very probably your application already depends on a few martian Ruby gems.
 -->